watchernyu/setup-mujoco-gym-for-DRL/setting_up_hpc_mujoco.md

 **NOTE**: For all of the following, you should be inside your rl virtualenv. (you want to install python libraries into your rl virtualenv, not somewhere else.)

+**NOTE** for mac you might run into issues related to gcc, install brew then install gcc might solve that.
+For windows esiest way is to use Anaconda prompt.

 1.
 Install gym related dependencies: https://github.com/openai/gym